huahanqi/langchain-rag-app/README.md

 # Build an LLM RAG Chatbot With LangChain

-This repo contains the source code for [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/)

 To run the final application that you'll build in this tutorial, you can use the code provided in `source_code_final/`.

 ## Setup